Khanom chin: Khanom chin nam ngiao

+Khanom chin Pradok

 Khanom chin Pradok or Khanom chin Ban Pradok is famous and popular in Nakhon Ratchasima Province or Korat.
 It is served with tasty curry which is the result of the careful cooking procedure.
 Ban Pradok is a muban (village in Thai) in Muen Wai Sub-District, Mueang Nakhon Ratchasima District, Nakhon Ratchasima Province.
 This village has produced boiled rice noodles for a long time.
 Presently, they are available in restaurants lining both sides of the road in Ban Khok Phai area.
-The noodles are also served with other dishes such as Pad mi Korat (stir-fried noodles like Pad thai), Som tam (spicy papaya salad), Kai yang (grilled chicken), and desserts.
+The noodles are also served with other dishes such as phat mi Khorat, som tam, kai yang, and desserts.